belcurv/medium/articles/modular_js_2.md

 1. cache DOM elements,
 2. fetch a random quote from a remote API,
 3. process the JSON response,
+4. _call our greeting module's public Greeting.displayMessage() method_
-4. render the quote to the DOM, and
+5. render the quote to the DOM, and
-5. provide us some way to initialize it.
+6. provide us some way to initialize it.

 > Note: you may have difficulty getting the API to respond if you are not serving your application from a proper server.
 Both Chrome and Firefox threw up CORS errors when I loaded the static files directly in those browsers.
 Brackets _Live Preview_ works fine.
 Hosting anywhere (GitHub pages, for example) would also work.